Portugal's CTT says profit up on savings products, parcel service

 Its shares debuted on the Lisbon bourse in December after an oversubscribed stock offering at a price of 5.9 euros.

-The privatization process was part of a sale of state assets required as a condition of Portugal’s EU/IMF bailout, which ends this month as the economy recovers and Portugal made a successful return to the international bond market.
+The privatisation process was part of a sale of state assets required as a condition of Portugal’s EU/IMF bailout, which ends this month as the economy recovers and Portugal made a successful return to the international bond market. ($1 = 0.7183 Euros) (Reporting by Andrei Khalip; editing by Jane Baird)